srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_03-set-up-the-development-environment.md

 #### Task 6 - Install node.js

 Some sample web applications are run locally using node.js.
-The following steps ensure node.js is installed and running the lastest version:
+The following steps ensure node.js is installed and running the latest version:

 1. Using a browser, open the [node.js download page](https://nodejs.org/en/#home-downloadhead)